LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/validation-with-javascript.rst

    </script>

 Now that we know how to get the value of an input, we can add *conditional statements*.
-Let's add code that opens an alert box if *either* input values are *empty*.
+Let's add code that opens an alert box if *either* input value is *empty*.

 .. sourcecode:: html
    :linenos: